nrwl/nx-apollo-angular-example/README.md

 `npm start api`

 And now start your Angular app:
 `npm start nx-apollo`

-Browse to [http://localhost:4200](http://localhost:4200) and see the results of our work!
+Browse to [http://localhost:4200](http://localhost:4200) and see the results of your work!

 ## Further Reading
 NestJS